Why is it essential to wash your Locks properly?

 How to do it:

-- Apply the shampoo only to the scalp
+- Apply the shampoo only on the scalp

-- Separate your locs into 4 sections to better access the roots
+- Separate your Locks into 4 sections to better access the roots

-- Massage gently with your fingertips or a scalp massager
+- Gently massage with fingertips or a scalp massager

-👉 This shampoo preps the scalp and allows for a deep cleanse.
+👉 This shampoo prepares the scalp and allows for deep cleaning.

 - the lengths,